Founder and Owner at Endless Gardens

 My life, work and educational experiences ultimately culminated in an informed and inspired practice for creating regenerative landscapes.
 Endless Gardens was created in 2012 as an entity from which to carry out this work.

 Currently, I live in Columbia County, New York.
-When I’m not ‘eco-scaping,’ I’m hiking, taking time to study, or participating in a wide variety of ecosystem regeneration projects in other parts of the U.S. and overseas.
+When I’m not ‘eco-scaping,’ I’m hiking, dancing, taking time to study, or participating in a wide variety of ecosystem regeneration projects in other parts of the U.S. and overseas.

 - Center for Bioregional Living, Ellenville, New York: Certification in Permaculture Design (2011)